A promising athlete, a volunteer firefighter, a renowned academic. Czechs mourn the 14 killed in university mass shooting - KESQ

 By Ivana Kottasová, CNN

-Bohemia, Czech Republic (CNN) — Czech Republic is observing a national day of mourning on Saturday after the worst peacetime shooting in the history of the country left 14 dead and dozens wounded at Charles University in Prague.
+Bohemia, Czech Republic (CNN) — Czech Republic observed a national day of mourning on Saturday after the worst peacetime shooting in the history of the country left 14 dead and dozens wounded at Charles University in Prague.

 Among the victims were number of young students, a beloved lecturer and a respected department head.

-The government ordered flags to be flown at half-staff and said a minute of silence was held at noon nationwide.

-Bells across the country will toll for the victims of the attack, according to Czech Prime Minister Petr Fiala.
+The government ordered flags to be flown at half-staff and a minute of silence was held at noon nationwide.
+Bells tolled across the country for the victims of the attack.

 The central European nation of 10 million was left in shock and horror after a gunman opened fire at the university’s School of Arts on Thursday, on what was meant to be the penultimate day of lectures before the Christmas holiday.